Skip to main content

 Testing when the external tool is not installed

-Providers that depend on optional tools (docker, kubectl, aws) must return None gracefully when the tool is absent or when the relevant config files do not exist.
-Test this by pointing HOME to a clean tempdir:
+Sources that depend on optional tools must return an empty SourceResult gracefully when the tool is absent or when the relevant config files do not exist:

 #[test]